Haegue Yang: Lighting

 A number of Yang's sculptures incorporate household light fixtures and their wiring as pre-fabricated sculptural components.
 Yang's interest in light as a sculptural medium stems from its ability to claim physical space as a distinct, and sometimes even anthropomorphic, object.
+Within one of her sculptural installations Mountains of Encounter (2008), moving spotlights are even utilized to imitate "the effect of searchlights" and alternate the "projection of shadows."

 Light plays an integral role in Sadong 30 (2006), a work made at Yang's grandmother's former home in Incheon which the artist describes as her only site-specific piece.
 Yang reconnected the house's electricity in order to power string lights, illuminating both paper origami as well as the dirt and debris which accumulated after the house's abandonment.

-Historical and Biographical References
+Historical and biographical references

-Particular works of Yang's invoke meetings of historical figures, such as the Venetian blinds in Red Broken Mountainous Labyrinth (2008) which refer to Korean independence fighter Kim San (1905-1938) and American journalist Nym Wales (Helen Foster Snow, 1907–1997), and the blinds in Lethal Love (2008) that reference head of the German Green Party Petra Kelly (1947-1992) and former Brundesweher General Gert Bastian (1923-presumably 1992).
+Particular works of Yang's invoke meetings of historical figures, such as the Venetian blinds in Red Broken Mountainous Labyrinth (2008) which refer to Korean independence fighter Kim San (1905-1938) and American journalist Nym Wales (Helen Foster Snow, 1907–1997), and the blinds in Lethal Love (2008) that reference head of the German Green Party Petra Kelly (1947-1992) and former Bundeswehr General Gert Bastian (1923-presumably 1992).

 In addition to historical figures, Yang often references authors and filmmakers, including Korean-Japanese essayist Suh Kyungsik, author Primo Levi, novelist George Orwell, filmmaker Nagisa Oshima, and author Marguerite Duras (Yearning Melancholy Red, 2008; Malady of Death, 2010-ongoing).
 Yang's interest in work by or centered on diasporic figures stems from her research into people such as Suh, who had written a book on Levi, and consideration of the parallels between seemingly disparate figures spanning multiple geographies and times.
 Yang is less interested in establishing direct linkages between them and is instead concerned with the gaps between them that allow her to "transform it into an area of productive fiction."
 Her work exploring this "area of productive fiction" allows her to consider the connections between public and private life.